Your rights as a victim of crime

 There are several documents on citizensinformation.ie, giving more information on compensation, supports and the law relating to victims of crime.

-You will also find useful information on crimevictimsrights.ie, which lists a wide range of general and specialised support services that are available to victims of crime in Ireland and abroad.
-It also provides details about where to complain if you feel that your rights have not been respected.
+You can contact the Crime Victims Helpline for additional guidance and information, or visit their website which has details of support services available to victims of crime in Ireland and abroad.
+The Crime Victims’ Rights booklet (pdf) has information on where to complain if you feel that your rights have not been respected.

 Further information regarding your rights and entitlements as a victim of crime is also available on the Victims Charter website.